CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/system-initialization/general-settings/general-tab.md

 - **Automatically select linked children of MORs**: Automatically enables the Link Child MORs checkbox when creating manufacturing orders from Sales Orders.
 - **Disable copying of the revisions after duplicating the item**: Prevents associated revisions from being copied when duplicating an Item Master Data record.
-- **Hide ProcessForce-related controls on the Sales Order form**: Hides ProcessForce-specific fields from the Sales Order header area.
+- **Hide ProcessForce-related controls on the Sales Order form**: Hides CompuTec ProcessForce-specific fields from the Sales Order header area.

     ![ProcessForce Fields](./media/general-tab/sales-order-processforce-fields.webp)